Heydar Aliyev: Foreign policy

+Aliyev travelled to various countries throughout his presidency.

 Relations with the United Nations

 During Aliyev's presidency, Azerbaijan began actively participating in international organizations such as the United Nations.
 Aliyev attended the 49th session of the UN General Assembly (UN GA) in 1994 and the special session of UN GA dedicated to the 50th anniversary of the United Nations in October 1995.
 He received former Secretary General of UN Boutros Boutros-Ghali in October 1994 in Baku.
 Aliyev met with Secretary General Kofi Annan during his trip to the US in 1997 July.
 Aliyev addressed the Millennium Summit of UN held in September 2000, where he talked about the Armenian invasion of Nagorno-Karabakh and adjacent regions, and mentioned UN resolutions 822, 853, 874, 884, which demanded unconditional withdrawal of the Armenian armed forces from the occupied Azerbaijani territories.
 After 11 September attacks, Azerbaijan joined the anti-terror coalition of UN and cooperated with Office of Counter-Terrorism and Sanctions Committee of the UN SC.
 In October 2001, Azerbaijan joined the International Convention for the Suppression of the Financing of Terrorism adopted by UN SC in 1999.